NRLParticipation/NRL-Cookbook/docs/club-committee/board-reports.md

 ---

-## High complexity: Board Intelligence Command Centre
+## High complexity: Board intelligence command centre

 Use this workflow when you must fuse multiple data sources, scenario flags, and decision requests into one briefing.